SimonCropp/GraphQL.Validation/readme.source.md

 ### Define validators

-Given the following input and graph:
+Given the following input:

+snippet: input

+And graph:

 snippet: graph

-snippet: input

 A custom validator can be defined as follows: